-Current driver's license or state issued photo identification; High School diploma, a recognized equivalent of a High School Diploma such as a home-schooled certificate by the state where the student resided during home school or a GED; Are at least 16 years or age; and a valid social security card.
-All applicants who do not have a High School Diploma or equivalent must take the TABE (Applicant must demonstrate a 9th grade score in math, reading, and language arts).
+- Current driver's license or state issued photo identification. - High School diploma, a recognized equivalent of a High School Diploma such as a homeschooled certificate by the state where the student resided during home school or a GED.
+All applicants who do not have a High School Diploma or equivalent must take the TABE (See Disclosures). - Are at least 16 years or age.

-A non-refundable fee of \$100.00 is due at the time of application.
+A non-refundable application fee of \$100.00 is due at the time of registration.

-Final acceptance of the applicant is made by the president of the Academy.
+Final acceptance of the applicant is made by the schools' president.
 Applicants will be notified of their acceptance and will return to complete the Enrollment packet and begin the orientation process.